ellcontreras/golang-test/README.md

 # Stratplus Challenge

+## There is a file called Stratplus.postman_collection.json with Postman collection to test
+About time I did not write unit tests :c

 ### Commands
 Since I run and build on win11 I had issues with docker, but this works
 ``` shell